Admission to the Bachelor of Engineering Degree Programs

 - Applicants must have two or more years of relevant industrial experience acquired after the completion of a Diploma in Engineering Technology from an accredited Canadian technology program with an average* of at least 65% (GPA = 2.5 on 4 point scale, C+ grade) in the final year of their program to be eligible for admission consideration.

-*This average is based on the marks/grades received by applicants on their first attempt in the required courses of the final year of their technology program.
+*This average is based on the marks/grades received by applicants in the required courses of the final year of their technology program.

 Admission to the Bachelor of Engineering Co-operative Education/Internship Option